thomas-kl1/php-combine-conditions/README.md

 I can check with the following expression `'A' != 'B' AND 'C' != 'D'`.*

 The default logical operators are available in: `src/Operator/Logical`.
-It's used in the `Combine` object.
+It's used in the `CombineInterface` definition, known as the `Combine` object.

 #### Override/Add new Operators